Home/ Blog / GMAT / GMAT Reading Comprehension: Strategy, Question Types and Practice

 The most effective reading material for GMAT RC preparation is editorial writing and analytical nonfiction: long-form journalism, book reviews, academic summaries, policy analysis.
 These genres use the same argument structures that GMAT passages use and reward the same reading approach.
 Reading one substantive editorial piece per day during your preparation period, with active attention to the author’s claim and how each paragraph relates to it, builds the structural instinct faster than practice questions alone.

-RC is one of three Verbal question types in GMAT Focus.
-For the complete picture of how RC interacts with Critical Reasoning in the Verbal section, see our gmat critical reasoning guide and the full section overview in our gmat verbal tips guide.
+RC is one of two question types in GMAT Verbal.
+For the complete picture of how RC interacts with Critical Reasoning in the Verbal section, see our GMAT Critical Reasoning guide and the full section overview in our GMAT Verbal strategy guide.

 Frequently Asked Questions

-The GMAT Focus Verbal section has 23 questions in 45 minutes.
-Approximately 9-10 of these are Reading Comprehension questions across 3-4 passages.
+The GMAT Verbal section has 23 questions in 45 minutes.
+Approximately 9–10 of these are Reading Comprehension questions across 3–4 passages.
 The remaining questions are Critical Reasoning.
-There is no Sentence Correction in GMAT Focus Verbal.
+There is no Sentence Correction on the GMAT.
 RC is the highest-volume question type in the Verbal section.

 Read for structure on the first pass, not for detail.
 Identify the main point, the author’s stance, the function of each paragraph, and the location of contrast signals.
 This first read should take 60–90 seconds for a short passage and 2–2.5 minutes for a long one.
 Then answer questions, returning to the passage only when a specific question requires a detail.
 Do not reread the full passage for each question.
 Flag any question taking over 2.5 minutes and move on.